mstrazar/iONMF/README.md

 For each protein, the repository contains 2000 training and test sample postions (genome locations) for each protein.
 Larger datasets can be downloaded manually from [here](http://bubble.fri.uni-lj.si/ionmf_clip)

+Runtime with full dataset.
+16GB memory and 21 minutes.

 An example is run as follows
 ```
 cd ionmf/examples/
+export PYTHONPATH="../.."
 python clip.py  27_ICLIP_TDP43_hg19
 ```